rkhilwani/predictionio-buildpack/DEV.md

 Use [predictionio-buildpack](README.md) to setup your local PredictionIO environment.

 To do any real development work with PredictionIO, you'll need to run it locally.
-We'll use the 🌱 [`bin/local/` features of predictionio-buildpack](https://github.com/heroku/predictionio-buildpack/tree/local-dev/bin/local) to simplify that setup procedure and ensure parity between the dev (local) & production (Heroku).
+We'll use the 🌱 [`bin/local/` scripts](https://github.com/heroku/predictionio-buildpack/tree/master/bin/local) to simplify that setup procedure and ensure parity between the dev (local) & production (Heroku).

 ## 1. PostgreSQL database